Restless Legs Syndrome Medication

 Class Summary

-These agents may be used as monotherapy in patients with mild or intermittent symptoms of RLS or as combination therapy in severe cases.
+A benzodiazepine may be used as monotherapy in patients with mild or intermittent symptoms of RLS or as a component of combination therapy in severe cases.
 Clonazepam has been shown to ease sensory symptoms and PLMS in RLS.
 Other benzodiazepines, such as temazepam and alprazolam, also can be effective.

 Clonazepam (Klonopin)